dotnet/csharpstandard/standard/delegates.md

 As with methods ([§15.6.1](classes.md#1561-general)), if `ref` is present, the delegate returns-by-ref; otherwise, if *return_type* is `void`, the delegate returns-no-value; otherwise, the delegate returns-by-value.

-The optional *formal_parameter_list* specifies the parameters of the delegate.
+The optional *parameter_list* specifies the parameters of the delegate.

 The *return_type* of a returns-by-value or returns-no-value delegate declaration specifies the type of the result, if any, returned by the delegate.